How to Remove O Cedar Mop Head: Detailed Guide

 Step 4: Remove the Plastic Cover Plate

-How to Wash O Cedar Mop Head
+How to Wash O-Cedar Mop Head

 mop cleaning on wooden floor